claredang/fullstack-open/README.md

 ## Completion Status

 Part 0 Fundamentals of Web Apps
-Part 1 Introduction to React
+Part 1 Introduction to React \
-Part 2 Communicating with server
+Part 2 Communicating with server \
+Part 3 Programming a server with NodeJS and Express